 The Summer Triangle consists of three bright stars in three separate constellations.
 The stars are Vega in the constellation Lyra, Deneb in the constellation Cygnus, and Altair in the constellation Aquila.
 These stars are so bright that you can even see them on a moonlit night.

-Today’s chart has you looking south to overhead on a September or October evening.
-If you crane your neck to look straight up, you’ll see the three bright stars forming the Summer Triangle.
+Today’s chart has you looking south to overhead on a September evening.
+If you crane your neck to look straight up, around mid-evening, you’ll see the three bright stars forming the Summer Triangle.
 How can you recognize them?
 Well, Altair is noticeable as a bright star with two fainter stars on either side of it.
 Deneb lies at the top of a cross-like figure – the pattern of the cross is actually another asterism, known as the Northern Cross.
 This cross lies inside the Summer Triangle.
 And Vega is recognizable for its sapphire-blue color, and for the fact that its constellation Lyra is small and distinct in shape.
 Lyra consists of a little triangle, of which Vega is part, with a little parallelogram attached.

 Finally, if you’re looking in a dark sky, you’ll see that a rich region of the Milky Way – the edgewise view into our own galaxy – runs through the midst of the Summer Triangle.
 On September and October evenings, look for the Summer Triangle to shine from south to overhead, defined by Vega, Deneb and Altair.
 Although you can see the bright stars of the Summer Triangle on a moonlit night, you’ll need a dark sky to see the Milky Way’s luminescent band of stars.
 If there’s too much moonlight this evening, try again after a few more days.